a327ex/SNKRX/devlog.md

 Tomorrow I'll start balancing the game out, which should lead to a bunch of bug fixes and small changes, and after that's done I'll get NG+1-10 working.
 Once that's done I'll do credits screen, NG+10 (game complete) screen, and find new music for the game.
 I want something more ambient generally and less upbeat.

+# Day 73-75 - 30/04/21 - 02/05/21

+Spending a lot of time balancing the game.
+The end game is pretty hectic and I need to make sure that it's reachable at NG+~7+.
+Basically just playing the game a lot, changing things that are too strong weak, then playing more and seeing if it's better.